bcornec/wod-set/profile/ADMIN-GUIDE.md

   * This means preparing a server (VM or physical) : We will consider it as an appliance
   * Updating the relevant variable file to associate the IP address of the server to the workshop (there could be multiple servers too associated to a given workshop)
-* A﻿ set of scripts under wod-backend/scripts or wod-private/scripts folders depending on the nature of the workshop to manage the workshop's lifecycle
+* A set of scripts under wod-backend/scripts or wod-private/scripts folders depending on the nature of the workshop to manage the workshop's lifecycle

   * Some generic scripts applying to all workshops' appliances : general setup phase setting up common requirements for any appliance (student users creation, ssh keys, etc..) up to some specific ones dedicated to a given workshop